JeffreyRobertLynch/GlassBox-XAI/README.md

 ## License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is for educational and demonstration purposes only.
+For commercial use, please contact the author.